CGI of proposed buildings A and B1 from site entrance

 We have entered a partnership with Lambeth Council to expand the site to now include the Leigham Court Road car park site and former South London Synagogue.
 We are now ready to share our new proposals for the expanded site.

-The proposals will deliver a minimum of 14 social rent homes for Lambeth Council, plus well-designed ‘Pocket Sharer’ homes for rent and Discount Market Rent homes – offered at least 20% below market rent for people who live and work in the borough.
-All affordable housing will be delivered on site on currently underused brownfield land to help address local housing needs.
+The proposals will deliver a mix of social rent homes for Lambeth Council, plus well-designed ‘Pocket Sharer’ homes for rent and Discount Market Rent homes – offered at least 20% below market rent for people who live and work in the borough.
+The proposals will also include a community/ commercial space

 This website will continue to be updated as the proposals progress.